Vector dark matter production from catalyzed annihilation: Introduction

-In the framework of catalyzed freeze-out, a tough problem is raised that the interactions between the dark and the SM sectors are too weak to keep the DM in kinetic equilibrium with the thermal bath during the catalyzed annihilation era.
-We propose a template extension of the model with a thermal axion-like particle (ALP) to alleviate this problem.
-The scattering process of the dark sector and the ALP can keep the DM in kinetic equilibrium with the thermal bath before freeze-out.
-In this case, the DM relic density will depend on one more parameter (the coupling of the ALP) than the original model.
+In the framework of catalyzed freeze-out, a tough problem is raised that the interactions between the dark and the SM sectors are too weak to keep the DM in kinetic equilibrium (KE) with the thermal bath during the catalyzed annihilation era.
+We propose two template models to alleviate this problem.
+One is to maintain KE via the DM-fermions scattering mediated by Higgs bosons.
+It requires a larger Higg-portal coupling comparing to the original model.
+The other one is to maintain the KE assisted by a thermal axion-like particle (ALP).
+In both cases, at least one more parameter is needed for determining the freeze-out temperature of the catalyst.

 This paper is organized as follows.
 In section \ref{sect2}, we introduce the SU(2)$_D$ gauge models.
 In section \ref{sect3}, we discuss the solutions of the Boltzmann equations and some relevant constraints from experiments.
-In section \ref{sect4}, we discuss the ALP extension of our model to solve the kinetic equilibrium problem.
-Finally, we concludes all our findings in the section \ref{sect5}.
+In section \ref{sect4}, we discuss two strategies to solve the kinetic equilibrium problem.
+Finally, we conclude all our findings in the section \ref{sect5}.